Things just keep on getting better for Freiburg, who are now just a single round away from a Europa League final.

 Advertisement

-Increasingly accustomed to fairy-tale runs befitting their Black Forest home, Freiburg are once again in the mix for European qualification via their Bundesliga standing.
+Increasingly accustomed to fairy-tale runs befitting their Black Forest home, Freiburg are once again in the mix for European qualification via their Bundesliga standings.
 The top-six sides as a minimum will punch a ticket to continental competition - but Julian Schuster's team might not need one.

 Julian Schuster's first season as Freiburg head coach could yet end in silverware. - IMAGO/O.Behrendt